Self-Managed Package Protection

 How it works

-With DIY Package Protection, merchants maintain complete control over their package protection offering and claims process.
+With Self-Managed Package Protection, merchants maintain complete control over their package protection offering and claims process.
 Here's a breakdown of how it works:

-When a shopper adds the Offset product (configured for DIY Package Protection) to their cart, the additional cost for package protection is included in their total price paid.
+When a shopper adds the Checkout+ product (configured for Self-Managed Package Protection) to their cart, the additional cost for package protection is included in their total price paid.

-These funds are collected directly by the merchant, giving them full ownership of the collected revenue.
+These funds are collected directly by the merchant to handle future claims.

 In the event of a lost, stolen, or damaged package, the shopper will contact the merchant directly to initiate a claim.